Skip to main content

 In February 2024, the Equality and Human Rights Commission published Menopause in the workplace: Guidance for employers.
 The free resources included are designed to help employers understand their legal obligations when supporting workers experiencing menopausal symptoms.

-Action 5: the Welsh Government, through collaboration between the equalities and staff menopause working group will review, and republish our menopause policy and working to include broader content on period dignity
+Action 5: the Welsh Government, through collaboration between the equalities and staff menopause working group review, and republish our menopause policy and working to include broader content on period dignity

 In February 2024, we published HR guidance and procedures on periods and Menopause for Welsh Government staff.
+We will re-run internal communications upon review.

 A new menopause awareness programme called ‘Menopositive’ is now available to all staff.
 The programme includes training on: